Harvard Historical Studies

 First published in 1951, Genesis and Geology describes the background of social and theological ideas and the progress of scientific researches which, between them, produced the religious difficulties that afflicted the development of science in early industrial England.

-The newly established Weimar Republic, defenseless against the Communists, hired groups of volunteer soldiers (the Free Corps) to fight for it.
-When it, in fear, tried to disband them, these volunteers went underground until they reappeared in the brown shirts of the Nazis.
-The savage spirit, brutal acts, and perverted ideology of the men whom Hermann Goering called “the first soldiers of the Third Reich” stand out in glaring relief in this record.
+The new Weimar Republic, defenseless against the Communists, hired soldiers to fight for it.
+When it tried to disband them, these volunteers went underground until they reappeared in Nazi brown shirts.
+The savagery, brutality, and perverted ideology of the men whom Goering called “the first soldiers of the Third Reich” emerge in this record.

 No political parties of present-day Germany are separated by a wider gulf than the two parties of labor, one democratic and reformist, the other totalitarian and socialist-revolutionary.
 Social Democrats and Communists today face each other as bitter political enemies across the front lines of the cold war; yet they share a common origin in the Social Democratic Party of Imperial Germany.
 How did they come to go separate ways?
 To answer this question is the purpose of Carl Schorske’s study.